ZiwenZhuang/ZiwenZhuang.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year PhD student at IIIS, Tsinghua Univesity, working on Athletic Intelligence, Embodied AI, and Robotics.
-I am currently working as a research assistant at Shanghai Qi Zhi Institute, advised by [Professor Hang Zhao](https://hangzhaomit.github.io).
+I am currently working as a PhD Student at Tsinghua University, advised by [Professor Hang Zhao](https://hangzhaomit.github.io).
+Before the enrollment at Tsinghua University, I was a research assistant at Shanghai Qi Zhi Institute.
 Before that, I was a member of the [MARS Lab](https://robotics.shanghaitech.edu.cn) at ShanghaiTech University, advised by [Professor Soeren Schwertfeger](https://robotics.shanghaitech.edu.cn/people/soeren).
 I tightly collaborate with students at Stanford University and Carnegie Mellon University.

 <!-- In order to reach AGI, my research interest mainly focus on the two aspects of robot learning: